NextGenRF-Design-Inc/bytepipe_sdk/hardware/BytePipe_x900x/Overview/Overview.md

 ![ps_mio](ps_mio.png)

-# GigaBit Tranceivers (GTR)
+# GigaBit Transceivers (GTR)

-Four giga-bit transceivers (GTR) are connected from bank 505 to J600.
-Each of the four GTR transceiver channels can be connected to one of five high-speed serial I/O peripherals.
+Four gigabit transceivers (GTR) are connected from bank 505 to J600.
+Each of the four GTR channels can be connected to one of five high-speed serial I/O peripherals.
 The serial I/O peripherals include PCIe, SATA, Display Port, USB3.0, and GMII.

 # RF Ports

 The BytePipe_x9002 RF interface allows for a wide range of applications.
 The ADRV9002’s two transmit and four receive ports are matched to a single-ended 50ohm impedance and accessible through U.FL top side connectors or SMPM bottom side connectors.
 All 6 ports support 30MHz to 6GHz.
 The top side U.FL connectors allow for cabled connections to be made to any of the ports.
 The SMPM bottom side connectors allow for either a cabled connector or board to board connection using a SMPM blind adapter.
 The connectors are not switched.
 Instead both the U.FL and SMPM connections are connected in parallel and directly above or below one another.
 A single via connects directly to both connectors from the 50ohm RF stripline.
-This connection is not ideal but sufficient and allows users to connect using top side U.FL cables or bottom side SMPM board to board connectors with minimal complexity.
+This connection is not ideal, but it is sufficient and allows users to connect using top side U.FL cables or bottom side SMPM board to board connectors with minimal complexity.
 Most applications will require an external RF frontend due to the modest output power and relatively high receiver noise figure of the ADRV9002.
 The minimal losses associated with the connectors will be easily made up for on the transmit path with an external PA and on the receive path where an external LNA is required to reduce the noise figure.

 ![rf_ports](rf_ports.png)